awesome-spark/spark-gotchas/10_date_timestamps_and_lies.md

 ```

 We are lying to Spark, and the way to update the old schema changing all the `timestamp`s to `nullable`
-can be done by taking fields and modify the problematic ones as followed :
+can be done by taking fields and modify the problematic ones as followed:

 ```scala
 df.schema.map {